Skip to main content

 Bring in challenges that are currently being worked on — not case studies, but ongoing situations that require decisions, trade-offs, and input.

-Partners such as Skellefteå Kraft, Boliden, and Valutec contribute with real problem contexts, domain expertise, and access to systems where the work has actual consequences.
+Partners contribute with real problem contexts, domain expertise, and access to systems where the work has actual consequences.
 They take part in shaping the challenges, guiding the work, and evaluating outcomes together with the learners.

 Learning and research partners